johnwcowan/r7rs-work/GraphicsCanvas.md

 `(turtle-forward! `*turtle distance*`)`
 `(turtle-backward! `*turtle distance*`)`

-Moves the turtle forward/backward the given distance.
+Moves the turtle forward/backward the given distance in its inherent direction.
 The speed with which the turtle moves is specified by the `turtle-speed` property, unless that value is 0, in which case the turtle's speed is implementation-specified.